WinterAxis/ESV-MD-Bible/The_Bible_esv/46_1_Corinthians/1_Cor_7.md

 A wife is bound to her husband as long as he lives.
 But if her husband dies, she is free to be married to whom she wishes, only in the Lord.

 ###### 40
 Yet in my judgment she is happier if she remains as she is.
-And I think that I too have the Spirit of God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I think that I too have the Spirit of God.

 ***